r12esh/library_website/README.md

 # A Library website
-A simple responsive Website project for a public library.
+A responsive Website project for a public library.

 #### Want to preview in your browser?
 https://r12esh.github.io/library_website